Context

 The Insight

 Every major real estate platform follows the same interaction model: pick a city, then filter.
 It's how Zillow works.
 It's how Realtor.ca works.
-But it's backwards — it forces people to translate how they think into how the system thinks.
+But it's backwards.
+It forces people to translate how they think into how the system thinks.

 People don't speak in filters.
 Nobody says "location: Toronto, bedrooms: 3, maxPrice: 800000."
 They say things like: